 The Health Services Technology/Assessment Texts (HSTAT) is a free, Web-based resource of full-text documents that provide health information and support health care decision making.
 HSTAT's audience includes health care providers, health service researchers, policy makers, payers, consumers and the information professionals who serve these groups.

-is a multi-part printed bibliography or list of items in the Library of the Surgeon-General’s Office, U.S. Army.
+A multi-part printed bibliography or list of items in the Library of the Surgeon-General’s Office, U.S. Army.
 It contains material dated from the 1400s through 1950 and is an important resource for researchers in the history of medicine, history of science, and for clinical research.

 A unique collection of medical research and investigatory journals from renowned Latin American and Spanish publishers.
 This Spanish language database contains the complete table of contents and PDF full text for 130 peer-reviewed medical journals in native Spanish.
 A wide range of topics are covered including neuroscience, cardiology, nephrology, biomedicine, clinical research, pediatrics, human reproduction, clinical pathology, cancer research, and hematology.